MatthiasLHK/CS2101UG/docs/index.md

 #### Adding an Event to the Scheduler: `addevent` (Matthias Li Huankang)

-Creates and add a new Event with the specified information from the user input
+Creates and add a new Event with the specified information from the user input.

   Format: `addevent n/EVENT_NAME d/DATE_TIME [t/TAG]`